Submitted by on

 • CMMC Level 3

 Requires organizations to undergo a triannual government-led assessment.
-At level 3, organizations will need to demonstrate compliance with a subset of NIST SP 800-172 requirements, which include 110+ practices that also encompass the Level 1 and Level 2 requirements.
-It should be noted that CMMC 2.0 Level 3 requirements are still being finalized as of June 2024.
+At Level 3, organizations will need to demonstrate compliance with a subset of NIST SP 800-172 requirements, which include 110+ practices that also encompass the Level 1 and Level 2 requirements.
+It should be noted that CMMC 2.0 Level 3 requirements are still being finalized as of August 2024.

 How Does Your Organization Get CMMC Compliance?